-4.5 Watercourse and Associated Marshland Habitats within 120 m South of the Project Location
+4.5 Amphibian Movement Corridor within 120 m South of the Project Location

-The watercourse and associated marshland habitats within 120 m south of the Project location were identified as significant amphibian breeding habitat (wetland), amphibian movement corridor, and Northern Ribbonsnake habitat).
-Potential impacts to these significant wildlife habitats as a result of construction, operations, and decommissioning are addressed below by project phase.
+The watercourse within 120 m south of the Project location was identified as a significant amphibian movement corridor.
+Potential impacts to this significant wildlife habitat as a result of construction, operations, and decommissioning are addressed below by project phase.

-These habitats are located entirely off of the Project location associated within the watercourse south of the Project location.
-The minimum distance between the Project location and these habitats is 30 m, with most of the identified habitat located more than 100 m from the Project location.
+The amphibian movement corridor is located entirely off of the Project location associated within the watercourse south of the Project location.
+The minimum distance between the Project location and the amphibian movement corridor is 30 m.